grnet/synnefo/docs/source/devguide.rst

 No reply content/headers.

-The update operation will overwrite all user defined metadata.
+The operation will overwrite all user defined metadata, except if ``update`` is defined.

 ================  ===============================
 Return Code       Description